Table Tennis (Ping Pong) Basics: Getting Started With Paddle Sports

 4.3 Tips for a consistent and effective serve

-To improve your serving skills, here are some tips to keep in mind:
+To improve your serving skills, here are some to keep in mind:

 2. Focus on good ball placement to make it harder for your opponent to return the serve.
 Aim for the corners or the transition points on the table.